mfisher5/mf-fish546-2016-PCod/L1L2samplesT142/README.md

 ## L1L2samplesT142

-*These samples were demultiplexed by `process_radtags` from lanes 1 AND 2 of RAD sequencing*
+This folder contains samples from lanes 1 AND 2 of RAD sequencing which were demultiplexed, filtered, trimmed and renamed by `process_radtags` STACKS V1.44.

-**Description:** Raw sequencing data has been separated by barcode and renamed to the appropriate sample.
-Trimmed to 142 base pairs.
-STACKS V1.44
+*File description*

+gzipped fastq files.

+Lane 1: forward and reverse sequence files (PE 150)

+Lane 2: forward sequence files only (SR 150)